dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 The example below of a simple 555 timer based monostable, includes a .model statement for a type of 2N7002 MOSFET and a subcircuit for the 555 timer which in turn, calls up .model statements for the bipolar transistors, QN and QP and the diode DA that are used within the subcircuit.

-It is quite possible to call one subcircuit from within another subcircuit but let’s not get too carried away just yet ...
+It is quite possible to call one subcircuit from within another subcircuit but let's not get too carried away just yet ...
   555 monostable

 	.param pi = 3.141593